Baking Gaussian Splatting into Diffusion Denoiser for Fast and Scalable Single-stage Image-to-3D Generation and Reconstruction: Introduction

 \section{Introduction}

-Image-to-3D generation is an important and challenging task that aims to generate a 3D representation of scenes or objects given only a single-view image.
+Image-to-3D task is important and challenging.
+It aims to reconstruct or generate a 3D representation of scenes or objects given only a single-view image.
 It has wide applications in AR/VR~\cite{ar_1}, film making~\cite{film_1}, robotics~\cite{robotics_1,robotics_2}, animation~\cite{animation_1,animation_2}, gaming~\cite{gaming_1}, and so on.

-Existing feed-forward image-to-3D methods are mainly two-stage~\cite{lgm,12345++,crm,instant3d}.
+Existing feedforward image-to-3D methods are mainly two-stage~\cite{lgm,12345++,crm,instant3d}.
 They firstly adopt a 2D diffusion model to generate blocked multi-view images and secondly feed the multi-view images into a 3D reconstruction model.
 Without 3D model in the diffusion, these methods cannot enforce view consistency and easily collapse when the prompt view direction changes.
 Another less studied technical route~\cite{renderdiffusion,viewsetdiff,dmv3d} is to train a 3D diffusion model with 2D rendering loss.
 Yet, these methods mainly rely on triplane neural radiance field (NeRF)~\cite{nerf}.
 The volume rendering of NeRF is time-consuming and the triplane resolution is limited, preventing the model from scaling up to larger scenes.
-In addition, current methods mainly study object-level generation using only object-centric datasets to train, while limits the model generalization ability and leaves larger-scale scene-level generation less explored.
+In addition, current methods mainly study object-level generation using only object-centric datasets to train, which limits the model generalization ability and leaves larger-scale scene-level cases less explored.
+Although few recent works~\cite{vistadream, flash3d} study single-view scene reconstruction, they rely on monocular depth estimators and easily collapse under severe occlusion or large viewpoint changes.